Catalogue Browser

 BEFORE

-res = loadResource("file.txt")
+res = loadResource("external.txt")

 AFTER